search icon

 The IRS has different rules for activities it considers hobbies.
 The main difference is that hobby expenses are no longer deductible even when you make some income from your hobby.

-Unfortunately, under the Tax Cuts and Jobs Act, that’s no longer true.
 Under the current law, if your income-producing activity is considered a hobby by the IRS, you have to report the hobby income, but can’t deduct any of the expenses.

-The question of whether an activity is a business or a hobby has always been problematic for people who make money from activities that are usually done for sport or pleasure, such as start a photography business, painting and drawing, soap making, or jewelry making.
+The question of whether an activity is a business or a hobby has always been problematic for people who make money from activities that are usually done for sport or pleasure, such as starting a photography business, painting and drawing, soap making, or jewelry making.
 That’s because some people try to claim their hobbies are businesses just so they can deduct the costs of enjoying that hobby.

 On the other hand, it’s common for people who are good at hobbies to turn their hobby into a business.
 And, like starting or running any business, there can be years when you don’t make a profit.

+In some past cases, the Tax Court disagreed with taxpayers regarding the classification of hobby expenses, reinforcing the importance of correctly categorizing your activities.
 So, what can you do to keep the IRS from declaring your hobby-related business a hobby?

 How does the IRS decide whether something is a business or a hobby?
 The key is whether you can show the IRS that you have a profit motive for engaging in the income-producing activity.
 If your business involves something others do as a hobby and you lose money year after year, you could have your business deductions disallowed.

-If your activity fails this three-of-five-year test, you may still be allowed to declare your expenses as business deductions if you can prove a profit motive.
+If your activity fails this three-of-five-year test, you may still be allowed to declare your expenses as business deductions if you can still prove a profit motive.
 Here are some of the key factors the IRS will look at:

 When a business deduction is challenged on the basis of profitability, decisions are made on a case-by-case basis.
 But the more ways you can prove your profit motive, the better.